What is SBE?

 - Help you keep pace with our rapidly changing industry through involvement in local chapter meetings, industry tours, educational seminars, and workshops, providing exposure to a steady network of specialized professionals.

-- Provide a forum for the exchange of ideas, the sharing of information with other broadcast engineers and industry people.
+- Provide a forum for the exchange of ideas and the sharing of information with other broadcast engineers and industry people.

 - Give you national representation.
 To serve as a voice for you in the industry with governmental agencies and other industry groups.